Investing News NetworkYour trusted source for investing success

 - All Market Outlook Reports

-There are many factors to consider when investing in silver-focused stocks, including the management team, the silver price and which companies are operating in the top silver-producing countries.
+There are many factors to consider when investing in silver-focused stocks, including the silver price outlook, the company's management team and whether its assets are in one of the top silver-producing countries.

-Knowing the top silver-producing countries can help investors understand the logic behind the exploration and development decisions that companies make.
-For example, high silver production in a particular country might indicate mining-friendly laws or high-grade deposits.
+Location can be key, and knowing the top silver-producing countries can help investors made sound decisions.
+For example, high silver production in a particular nation might indicate mining-friendly laws or high-grade deposits.

 1. Mexico

-Mexico continues to rank as the world’s largest pure silver producer.
-Its output in 2022 increased slightly by 190 MT over the previous year.
+Mexico continues to rank as the largest silver-producing country in the world, and it produced 6,400 metric tons in 2023, up slightly by 205 MT over the previous year.
 Mexico is home to Fresnillo (LSE:FRES,OTC Pink:FNLPF), the largest silver company in the world.
-Fresnillo’s silver production in 2022 was up 1.2 percent compared to the previous year.
+Fresnillo’s silver production in 2023 was up 4.7 percent compared to the previous year.

-The state of Zacatecas hosts two of the world’s largest silver mines.
-One is Fresnillo’s Zacatecas silver mine, and the other is Newmont’s (TSX:NGT,NYSE:NEM) Penasquito polymetallic mine, which is Mexico’s largest open-pit mine.
+Mexico's Zacatecas state hosts two of the world’s largest silver mines: Fresnillo’s Zacatecas silver mine and Newmont’s (TSX:NGT,NYSE:NEM) Peñasquito polymetallic mine, which is also Mexico’s largest open-pit mine.
+In 2023, strike action among workers resulted in a four month suspension of operations at Peñasquito.

 2. China

-Second on this top silver-producing countries list is China.
+Second on this top silver-producing countries list is China, which produced 3,400 metric tons of silver in 2023.
 The Silver Institute attributes a large part of China’s rise within the bullion market in recent years to the country’s development of its mining industry, as the majority of Chinese silver production originates as a by-product of other metals.

 Many companies in China are privately owned, but Silvercorp Metals (TSX:SVM,NYSEAMERICAN:SVM) bills itself as the country’s largest primary silver producer.
-It has a portfolio of producing silver-lead-zinc mines in China, including the multi-mine Ying district and the GC mine.
+It has a portfolio of producing silver-lead-zinc mines in China, including the multi-mine Ying district and the Gaocheng operations.

 3. Peru